 - Lost wages/earning potential: Victims injured in car accidents may be able to recover compensation for wages lost between the time of the injury and the conclusion of the lawsuit.
 If the wounded victim was unemployed at the time of the accident, they might be awarded lost wages if they can demonstrate earning potential during this period.

-Recover with the Help of a Atlanta Car Accident Lawyer
+Recover with the Help of a Georgia Car Accident Lawyer

 At Bey & Associates, we can provide you with a 100% free case consultation where an expert Atlanta car accident lawyer will be able to tell you the merits of your case.
 If filing a case is in the best interest of your family, we can help you during every step of the claim-filing process and ensure you and your family can recover.